 She had been paying herself roughly $150,000 per year in salary, had saved $50,000 towards her son’s college education BUT HAD $90,000 IN CREDIT CARD DEBT.

 We asked, “Have you considered paying off the high interest credit card with the money in the college savings fund or perhaps as a smaller step, moving your monthly auto savings from the college fund to pay down the credit card?”
-She said she hadn’t really thought about that option because, “they’re for two different purposes – the credit cards were for the business and the college savings are for my son.”
+She said she hadn’t really thought about that option because, “they’re for two different purposes – the credit cards were for the business, with a credit card processing companies and the college savings are for my son.”

 We sought a different approach, “How about paying yourself less in salary so that the company retains more earnings and you don’t have to float the business on credit cards?”
 Something held her back from doing this too as she responded, “I don’t want to take a pay cut.”